Dominik-Pawelec/language-type_inferer/README.md

     >> Type: bool
     > fun x y z -> x (y z z)
     >> Type: (a4 -> a3) -> (a2 -> a2 -> a4) -> a2 -> a3

-y implementation of a simple S-Expression programing language with Hindley-Milner type system and type inference